Sebastian Berhalter

-Sebastian Berhalter (born May 10, 2001) is an American professional soccer player who plays as a midfielder for Major League Soccer club Vancouver Whitecaps FC.
+Sebastian Matthew Berhalter (born May 10, 2001) is an American professional soccer player who plays as a midfielder for Major League Soccer club Vancouver Whitecaps FC and the United States national team.

 Early life and college

-Born in London, England, Berhalter was raised in Columbus, Ohio.
+Born in London, England, while his father Gregg Berhalter was playing for Crystal Palace, Sebastian Berhalter was raised in Columbus, Ohio.
 Between 2012 and 2013, he played youth soccer with Swedish club Hammarby IF when his father managed their senior team.

 He joined the Columbus Crew youth academy in 2014, climbing the ranks and making 103 appearances and scoring 11 goals.
 In 2019, Berhalter played college soccer for the Tar Heels of the University of North Carolina, playing in 16 matches.

-Career
+Club career

 Columbus Crew

 Berhalter was announced as a homegrown player signing by the Columbus Crew of Major League Soccer on January 17, 2020.
 He made his professional debut on July 11, 2020, against FC Cincinnati during the MLS is Back Tournament in Orlando, Florida.
+Berhalter made nine appearances for the Crew during the 2020 season, which ended in their MLS Cup victory.

 Austin FC (loan)

 On March 3, 2021, Berhalter joined Major League Soccer club Austin FC on loan for the 2021 season.
 He made his debut for the club on April 24 against the Colorado Rapids, coming on as a substitute in the 3–1 away victory.
 Following the 2021 season, Berhalter's contract option was declined by Austin and he returned to Columbus.